bespired/Tapinoma/README.md

 ## Getting started

-Add Build Core to your composer.json file:
+Add Tapinoma to your composer.json file:

 ```
 "require": {